gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ```

 ### Switch
-A Switch is a device that forwards packets transparently between connected buses.
+A switch is a device that forwards packets transparently between connected buses.
 The switch can operate also if different physical layers are in use and can rely on a default gateway.
 ```cpp
  ______            ________             ______
 |      | PJDL bus |        | PJDLR bus |      |